Archan6el/NSA-Codebreaker-2025-Writeup/Task7.md

 We now finally have the JAR we need

-Now using the below Python file, we can assemble our malicious zip file
+Now using the below Python code, we can assemble our malicious zip file

 ```python
 import zipfile